pagkly/Zed/Investopedia4/How Is Your Financial Health Looking.md

 -   The state and stability of an individual's personal finances and financial affairs are called their financial health.
 -   Typical signs of strong financial health include a steady flow of income, rare changes in expenses, strong returns on investments, and a cash balance that is growing.
--   To improve your financial health, you need to assess your current net worth, create a budget you can stick to, build an emergency fund, and pay down your debts.
+-   To improve your financial health, you need to assess your current [[Net Worth|net worth]], create a budget you can stick to, build an emergency fund, and pay down your debts.

 ## Understanding Financial Health